giantswarm/cert-manager-app/CONTRIBUTING.md

 This is a rough outline of what a contributor's workflow looks like:

 - Create a feature branch from where you want to base your work.
-This is usually master.
+This is usually main.
 - Make commits of logical units.
 - Make sure your commit messages are in the proper format (see below).
 - Push your changes to a topic branch in your fork of the repository.